vramana/cherow/README.md

 None of these parsers would fare any chance against the official Test262 suite, and most fail a substantial number of them.
 Also, more and more JS tools require parsing support, and slower parsers result in slower tools.
 ESLint already spends a significant portion of its time parsing, often upwards of 1/4 of its time.

-You can see and try the demo expample live in the [cherow-dummy-plugin repo](https://github.com/cherow/cherow-dummy-plugin)

 ## Bug reporting